Lux Build Guide by Retribution

 If you liked this guide, tell me why you like it; if you put a thumbs-down, tell me what I can do to improve!

-Disclaimer: By no means do I consider myself a "pro" player, and I don't want anyone else to make that assumption either.
-If you took the time to look at my profile, my Ranked rating is only Silver.
-I'm hoping for readers to judge my guide based on its content, not based on the rating of the writer.
+Disclaimer: By no means do I consider myself a 'good' player, and I don't want anyone else to make that assumption either.
+I'm hoping for readers to judge my guide based on its content, and the content alone.
 I've put in my utmost effort into putting in details, and the information are accurate to the best of my knowledge.
-I'm not saying that the information would be 100% true, but they should be mostly accurate.
+I'm not saying that the information would be 100% true, but they are accurate, to the best of my knowledge.

-This section is an abbreviation of my AP
+This section is an abbreviated version of my AP

 Lux guide, useful for if you're in champion select, and you decide to play

 Lux, because either your champion of choice was banned, taken, or countered, and you only have 30 seconds left.
 Included are sample rune sets, mastery trees, skill setups, and item sets.
-Since supports always build situationally, I will not include that section here, since you'd rarely get the same item sets.
 This is the essentials of the guide in terms of setup, but general gameplay is too complicated to comprehend in 30 seconds.

 *Skip this section if you know what I am talking about!*